tiryakiv/Mass-segmentation/README.md

 * valid_mass_seg_predictions_19dec22.ipynb
 * test_mass_seg_predictions_16dec22.ipynb

-Mass segmentation test performance of U-net++Xception (trained with BCDR as explained in the manuscript) in terms of DSC and AUC on 170 CBIS-DDSM test mammogram:
+Mass segmentation test performance of U-net++Xception (trained with BCDR as explained in the manuscript) in terms of DSC and AUC on 170 CBIS-DDSM test mammograms:
 * test_cbis_mass_cc_seg_predictions_18dec22.ipynb

 Mass classification train-valid-test codes, performance results on validation, and test results for VGG16: